Handbook

 Department Level

-The dismissal process is now moved to the department level.
-The department dispositions committee will review all documents pertaining to the dispositions offense and will meet with the student to determine whether sufficient efforts are present to allow the student to remain in the program or to proceed with the dismissal process.
-The decision will be given to the student within one week and the student will have two weeks to respond, either in writing or in person.
+Once the Program Level review is completed, the department dispositions committee will review all documents pertaining to the dispositions offense and will meet with the student to determine whether sufficient efforts are present to allow the student to remain in the program or to proceed with the dismissal process.
+The decision will be given to the student within one week, and the student will have two weeks to respond, either in writing or in person.

 If decision is to recommend dismissal, the program coordinator/director will send a memo to School of Graduate Studies on behalf of the program graduate faculty.
 The recommendation to the Dean of Graduate Studies must be accompanied by the documentation from the program and the student considered in making the recommendation.